DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-08 Meeting Notes.md

 - Right now the enemies are not very *proactive*.
 They just stand there and wait to be attacked.
 - This makes combat feel one-dimensional and boring.
 - Enemies need a way to guarantee that they can attack the player first, rather than waiting for the player to attack them.
+- At no point does it feel like the player needs to strategically approach combat.
+They just spam attacks until everything dies.

 ##### Revised Enemy: Primordial (Fire) Knight
 - To address the above issue, the Fire Knight enemy has been revised to be more proactive.